Get a free, no obligation personal loan quote with rates as low as 9.99%

 Your Financial Situation Has Changed

-If you’re income or credit scores have improved since you last applied for your credit card, you may be eligible for more premium credit cards.
-Similarly, if your finances have taken a hit recently, and you’re struggling with payments, switching to a lower interest rate credit card may be a better option for you.
+If your income or credit scores have improved since you last applied for your credit card, you may be eligible for a premium credit card.
+These cards have additional perks, like travel insurance coverage plans and rewards points.

 You Want To Take Advantage Of A Better Rewards Program

-Credit Limit Changes
+How Do Credit Limit Changes Affect Your Credit Scores?

-For example, if your old credit card had a credit limit of $5,000 and your new credit card has a credit limit of $3,000, it will impact the way your debt-to-credit ratio is calculated.
+For example, if your old credit card had a credit limit of $5,000 and your new credit card has a credit limit of $3,000, it will impact how your debt-to-credit ratio is calculated.
 If you have a balance of $1,000, your debt-to-credit ratio would be 20% for your old credit card and 33% for your new credit card.

 Switching Credit Cards With The Same Bank

-That said, you probably won’t be able to take advantage of any introductory welcome bonuses that new clients would have available to them.
+That said, you probably won’t be able to take advantage of any introductory welcome bonuses that new clients have available to them.

 Switching Credit Cards With A Different Bank